ProfesseurShadoko/fancy_package/README.md

 MutableClass.mute()       # globally mute printing
 MutableClass.unmute()

+with Message.mute():
+	Message.print("This won't be printed") Message.print("This will be printed again!")

 with Message("The following messages will be indented"):   # increase indentation for nested prints
 	Message.print("This will be indented")